msvbg/p/readme.md

 A simple password management tool.
 Passwords are stored as plain text files in a directory of your choosing.
 Your password directory is then easily managed using `p`.

 ## Install
 Clone the repository and run `stack install`.
+Alternatively, a macOS build is available in `dist/`.

 ## Basic usage